How to Hang a Door Like a Pro: 5 Easy Steps

 Understanding Door Hardware

-1. Hinges: These connect the door to the frame, allowing it to swing open and closed.
+1. Hinges: These essential components connect the door to the frame, allowing it to swing open and closed with ease.
+When selecting hinges, consider factors such as weight capacity and material; for instance, heavier doors may require more robust, heavy-duty hinges.

-This guide will take you through everything you need to know for a successful door installation.
-We’ll cover:
+This comprehensive guide will walk you through the essential steps for a successful door installation.
+We will cover:

 Step 1: Preparing for Door Installation